csharpfritz/WorkshopGoals/README.md

 Detailed instructions to help get development environments to the expected beginning state should be provided.
 Any links to Microsoft properties should be embedded with aka.ms links.
 This should be delivered in a SETUP.md file and any custom required assets should be embedded in an optional `/setup` folder.
 Example:  emulators and hardware configuration for mobile application workshops

+### Finished Application

+For workshops that build up a single application or system, the finished product should be made available in a `/src` folder

 ### Modules with Samples and Scripts

 Workshops are comprised of modules, where each module teaches a single concept.
 Each module is made of the following: